-- Maintain good hygiene by taking regular showers and washing your skin thoroughly, especially after working up a sweat.
+- Maintaining good hygiene by taking regular showers and washing your skin thoroughly, especially after sweating.
 To prevent depriving your skin of its natural oils, use a gentle, non-comedogenic (non-pore-clogging) cleanser.

 - Don’t wear tight-fitting clothing that can trap sweat and bacteria against your skin.
-Instead, wear breathable clothing made of natural fibers like cotton or linen.
+Instead, wear breathable clothing made of natural fibres like cotton or linen.

-- Try to avoid touching your face & avoid picking or pinching acne lesions because doing so can cause scars and more breakouts.
+- Avoid touching your face & avoid picking or pinching acne lesions because doing so can cause scars and more breakouts.

-- Since stress can cause acne, it’s important to keep stress levels under control with relaxation methods like yoga, meditation, or deep breathing exercises.
+- Since stress can cause acne, it’s essential to keep stress levels under control with relaxation methods like yoga, meditation, or deep breathing exercises.

-- Maintaining a balanced diet rich in fruits, vegetables, whole grains, and lean protein can maintain healthy skin, even though the relationship between diet and acne is not well understood.
+- Maintaining a balanced diet rich in fruits, vegetables, whole grains, and lean protein can keep healthy skin, even though the relationship between diet and acne is poorly understood.